Law Strategic Plan: Anticipating the Demands of a Changing Legal Profession

 - Maintain and enhance areas of traditional curricular strength—notably in business and financial law, international law, human rights, intellectual property and information law, litigation, public interest and service, and ethics—and continue to adapt our curriculum to emerging dimensions of legal practice, such as corporate compliance, entrepreneurial law, and new frontiers in civil rights and social justice.

-- Elevate our focus on such core competencies as problem solving, collaboration, ethics, leadership, management, cultural competence, and technological sophistication through a Professional Excellence Program that draws on our experiential program and doctrinal courses as well as journals, competitions, student organizations, and the work of our Career Planning Center.
+- Elevate our focus on such core competencies as problem-solving, collaboration, ethics, leadership, management, cultural competence, and technological sophistication through a Professional Excellence Program that draws on our experiential program and doctrinal courses as well as journals, competitions, student organizations, and the work of our Career Planning Center.

 - Ensure that all students who graduate from Fordham participate in experiential learning in a carefully structured supervised setting by building on the excellence of our clinical programs—including extraordinary live-client clinics, field placement opportunities, and simulation courses—with particular focus on innovation, enhancement of students’ educational experiences, and forming strategic partnerships with institutions throughout New York City.

-- Renew attention to improving students’ research and writing experiences by emphasizing supervision and mentorship and by creating opportunities for new professional writing experiences that complement traditional seminar research papers and independent supervised writing—from transactional and discovery documents to policy memos, blogs, and op-eds.
+- Renew attention to improving students’ research and writing experiences by emphasizing supervision and mentorship and creating opportunities for new professional writing experiences that complement traditional seminar research papers and independent supervised writing—from transactional and discovery documents to policy memos, blogs, and op-eds.

 - Continue to improve the academic support services for students as the demands of the profession increase in order to ensure that every student succeeds academically.